cloraronco/OpenCV-Bootcamp/README.md

 More explanations [here](https://github.com/cloraronco/OpenCV-Bootcamp/tree/main/04_accessing_the_camera)

 ***
-  I'M CURRENTLY WORKING ON THE FOLLOWING CONTENTS!
-***
 ## Video Writing
 While building applications, it becomes important to save demo videos of your work as well as many applications themselves might require saving a video clip.